-Take the first step towards leading a healthy, happy life anywhere, anytime, any place.
-NexGen is a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
+The Modern Counseling Solution Take the first step towards leading a healthy, happy life anywhere, anytime, any place.
+NexGenis a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
 Now, you can start counseling requests via text message, live chat, or by using the NexGenEAP mobile app.
 Counseling services include:

-- · Immediate Connection to a Mental Health Professional - · Mental health counseling for issues like depression, anxiety, grief, stress, and work related challenges - .
-Up to 6 sessions of counseling for each unique issue, every year

-Get Connected with a Mental Health Professional in more ways than ever before
+- · Immediate Connection to a Mental Health Professional - Mental health counseling for issues like depression, anxiety, grief, stress, and work related challenges - · Up to 6 sessions of counseling for each unique issue, every year - Access to free in-person,telephonic, or video sessions with a counselor based on the challenge you are experiencing Get Connected with a Mental Health Professional in more ways than ever before